-Thanks to our generous supporters, since The Lilabean Foundation began fundraising in 2012, we have raised over $410,000 all of which has been donated to The Brain Tumor Institute at Children’s National Medical Center.
+Thanks to our generous supporters, since The Lilabean Foundation began fundraising in the fall of 2012, we have raised over $900,000 all of which has been raised for The Brain Tumor Institute at Children’s National Medical Center.

 Lila and Dr. Rood of Children’s National Medical Center

 CBTTC is a collaborative, multi-institutional research program dedicated to the study and treatment of childhood brain tumors.
 The mission of the CBTTC is to find cures and improve treatments for children diagnosed with brain tumors.
 To achieve this mission, the CBTTC collects high quality brain tumor biospecimens and associated clinical data to facilitate the genomic analysis of biospecimens.
 The CBTTC has established a collaborative, multi-institutional tissue and data repository to enable the collection and analysis of the specimens.
 For more information on the CBTTC.